 We’ve got some pretty state of the art equipment here.
 And I work with a team of talented and committed people to brew and sell fantastic craft beer from the southernmost brewery in Africa.
 Or just check in at the Black Oystercatcher Wine Farm Tasting Room to learn more about our craft beer (during those times that the Brewhouse is closed while we’re busy making our craft beer favourites).

 SOMEONE SAY FOOD?

 Beer tasting is fun on its own.
 But it’s even better when there is delicious food to pair it with.
-So during the peak season’s activities (usually school holidays) the Brewhouse will also serves fabulous, perfectly paired snacks, like a range of fantastic sausages with a mix of textures and flavours.
+So during the peak season’s activities (usually school holidays) the Brewhouse also serves fabulous, perfectly paired snacks, like a range of fantastic sausages with a mix of textures and flavours.
 For the rest of the year, our beer tastings will be available at the Black Oystercatcher Tasting Room.
-And of course here you can buy some tasty restaurant options, or great snacks from the Deli.
+And of course here you can get some tasty lunch options at the Black Oystercatcher Restaurant.

 Here in South Africa, I think the word is ‘gatvol’.
 I’m told it means ‘fed up’.
 That’s how I felt when I first started looking for quality craft beer here.
 There simply wasn’t that much to choose from.
 So I started making my own in 2010 – in the seaside town of Struisbaai, right at the most southerly tip of Africa.

 What I had at the time was a winemaking degree from Plumpton College in the UK.
 Years of fun practicing with my home brewing kit there.
 And even more years of tasting fantastic craft beer from around the world.